• Overview

 Overview

-Mr. Baiad helps clients solve their most complex and challenging legal problems.
-He primarily focuses his practice on admiralty and maritime matters, complex commercial litigation, intellectual property disputes, class actions and personal injury claims.
-Mr. Baiad currently serves as outside litigation counsel to shipping lines, banks, professional service firms and Fortune 100 companies.
-He serves as correspondent to multiple P&I Clubs for the Port of Savannah and has litigated several of the biggest maritime casualties in the Southeast.
-Regularly representing a broad arrange of maritime interests, Mr. Baiad routinely counsels those interests in matters that occur in ports throughout the Southeastern United States.
-Among his notable engagements, Mr. Baiad was honored to serve as counsel to the Democratic National Committee and President Joe Biden in an election contest case in the Southern District of Georgia in the fall of 2020.
+Mr. Baiad’s practice focuses on admiralty and maritime matters, complex commercial litigation, intellectual property disputes, class actions, and personal injury claims.
+He serves as outside litigation counsel to shipping lines, banks, professional service firms, and Fortune 100 companies.
+A trusted advisor in the maritime industry, he acts as correspondent to multiple P&I Clubs for the Port of Savannah and has litigated several of the largest maritime casualties in the Southeastern United States.
+He regularly counsels maritime interests in matters arising throughout Georgia and across major port cities in the region.

-As part of his broad-based commercial and complex litigation practice, Mr. Baiad has handled matters at the local, state and federal level.
-In addition to his 20 years of practice in all parts of Georgia, he has handled matters in Chicago, San Francisco, Charleston, Myrtle Beach, Mississippi, New York, New Jersey, Jacksonville and Miami.
-Because of his extensive federal court practice, the International Section of the New York State Bar asked him to discuss federal court litigation in Georgia at its annual meeting in Dublin, Ireland in the spring of 2017, and he chaired a panel with Judge Loretta Preska from the Southern District of New York to address federal-court professionalism in 2018.
+His broad commercial litigation practice has taken him to courts at the local, state, and federal levels not only throughout Georgia, but also in Chicago, San Francisco, Charleston, Myrtle Beach, Mississippi, New York City, New Jersey, Jacksonville, and Miami.
+In recognition of his extensive federal court experience, the New York State Bar Association invited him to speak on federal court litigation in Georgia at its annual meeting in Dublin.
+He also chaired a panel alongside Judge Loretta Preska of the United States District Court for the Southern District of New York addressing professionalism in federal practice.

-Despite this broad practice, Mr. Baiad is fiercely committed to Savannah and serving the community.
-He previously chaired the Emory University’s annual Savannah CARE project, has represented several public interest clients pro bono and also served as a cabinet member for the United Way of the Coastal Empire for many years.
-Mr. Baiad currently sits on the Board of Directors for the Georgia Chamber of Commerce, where he serves on the law and judiciary committee.
+Despite his national practice, Mr. Baiad remains deeply committed to his community.
+He previously chaired Emory University’s annual Savannah CARE Project, has represented numerous public interest clients pro bono, and served for many years as a cabinet member of the United Way of the Coastal Empire.
+He currently serves on the Board of Directors of the Georgia Chamber of Commerce, where he is a member of the Law and Judiciary Committee.

 Mr. Baiad is a member of the State Bar of Georgia and is admitted to practice in all state and federal courts in Georgia.
-He is a proctor member of the Maritime Law Association of the United States and has served as a Port Director for Savannah in the Southeastern Admiralty Law Institute.
-Mr. Baiad’s reported decisions include the following:
+He is a Proctor Member of the Maritime Law Association of the United States, where he serves on the Nominating Committee, and previously served as Port Director for Savannah in the Southeastern Admiralty Law Institute.

 • Roberson v.
 Seaspan Corporation, et. al, 2021 WL 5037684 (S.D.
 Ga.
 2021).